-The venture debt market is fast growing, with the total capital raised worldwide expected to reach $48,92 billion in 2025, according to Statista.
-Since 1999 the number of venture debt deals has risen steadily, with deals increasing tenfold between 1999 and 2009 (Matejka, 2010).
-Venture debt is a specific type of financing, used to support venture backed companies.
+The debt market is fast growing, with the total capital raised worldwide expected to reach $48,92 billion in 2025, according to Statista.
+Since 1999, the number of deals has risen steadily, with deals increasing tenfold between 1999 and 2009 (Matejka, 2010).

-Traditional lending institutions are slow and typically take weeks and even months to approve loans, venture debt is a tailored financing solution unique to the needs and risk profiles of early stage, high growth businesses, who would typically not qualify for conventional lending due to their limited operating history, loss making business model or lack of tangible assets.
+Traditional lending institutions are slow and typically take weeks and even months to approve loans, it is a tailored financing solution unique to the needs and risk profiles of early stage, high growth businesses, who would typically not qualify for conventional lending due to their limited operating history, loss making business model or lack of tangible assets.
 Thus, startups need specialised lending institutions that understand the unique startup ecosystem.

-Lastly, flexibility, due to the unique nature of startups, venture debt offers flexibility to accommodate the needs of the firm.
+Lastly, flexibility, due to the unique nature of startups, it offers flexibility to accommodate the needs of the firm.
 For example, a lender may offer a deferred payment on capital (also known as a bullet payment), like that of a balloon payment on a car.
 This allows startups to become profitable before paying high capital repayments typically found in traditional term loans.

 Venture debt is not a one-size-fits-all solution, but for the right company at the right stage, it can be a powerful tool in the startup financing toolkit.
 By providing non-dilutive capital with flexible terms, venture debt enables early-stage companies to accelerate growth, extend runways, and maintain greater control of their strategic direction.